About Mike Lunsford

 Lunsford regularly teaches for the Osher Lifelong Learning Institute (OLLI) at Indiana State University, is active with the Parke County Community Foundation, the Parke-Vermillion Retired Teachers Association, the Parke County Art Association, and the Wabash Valley Audubon Society.
 He has spoken or presented to nearly 200 community organizations over the past 10 years.

 Lunsford’s latest book is Field Notes and Other Stories, published in 2017.
 Prior to that, he published The Bridge That Carries You Over in 2015, A Windy Hill Almanac in 2013, A Place Near Home in 2011, Sidelines, The Basketball Stories of Mike Lunsford in 2009, and The Off Season in 2008.
-He is currently planning a seventh book and working at his photography.
+He is currently planning an eighth book and working at his photography.

-Caption: All photos were taken within a few miles of Mike’s home in
+were taken within a few miles of Mike’s home in southern

 Parke County by Mike Lunsford.